primeval-io/primeval-reflex/README.md

 This prints `Hello world`.
 The call was successfully proxied, but we did not intercept it.
 Primeval-Reflect proxies support a dynamic change of interceptors, and are always created with the `Interceptor.DEFAULT` interceptor, that simply delegates the original call.

 To set an interceptor, we first have to create one.
-Let us make one add an exclamation mark (!) at the end of the returned message.
+Let us make one that adds an exclamation mark (!) at the end of the returned `String`.
 Normally, interceptors are very generic, but for the sake of the demo we will expect the method we intercept returns a `String`.
 Keep in mind that the same interceptor will be called for _all_ intercepted methods (by default, all of the proxy's methods that are not inherited of `java.lang.Object`).

 ```java